-70 West Point graduates call on Alaska lawmaker to resign
+70 West Point graduates call on Alaska lawmaker to resign because of militia membership

 “We can be sure of one thing today: If we do not raise our voices in support of the Constitution and the values that we hold dear, someone else will gladly speak for us on behalf of whatever values are dear to them,” Eastman said.

-Eastman took office in 2017 and at times alienated himself from fellow Republicans in the state House over sometimes divisive statements.
+Eastman took office in 2017 and at times has alienated himself from fellow Republicans in the state House with divisive statements.

-He was disinvited from events sponsored by the West Point Society of Alaska after he drew a comparison between Biden and Adolph Hitler in September, and posted a link on social media leading to a Holocaust denial site, the Daily News reported.
+He was disinvited from events sponsored by the West Point Society of Alaska after he drew a comparison between Biden and Adolf Hitler in September, and posted a link on social media leading to a Holocaust denial site, the Daily News reported.

 Another person who signed the letter was Justin Raphael of Washington state, who was in the same graduating class as Eastman at West Point.

-“His participation, anybody’s participation (in the Oath Keepers) is just utterly counter what being a graduate of the U.S. Military Academy is supposed to be about.
+“His participation, anybody’s participation (in the Oath Keepers) is just utterly counter to what being a graduate of the U.S. Military Academy is supposed to be about.
 It’s supposed to be about upholding the Constitution and the constitutional process.
 Not a violent usurpation of that process,” Raphael said.
 “The fact that he’s a lawmaker, even in a state capacity, is deserving of rebuke.”

 Hodes at least hopes the letter will take away the option of Eastman claiming “the mantle of West Point” in his reelection campaign.